Medically Reviewed April 2023, by Claire Clarke - Head of Surgical Services for The Harley Medical Group

 Are you considering liposuction?
 Do you need more information about the safety of the procedure to make your decision?
 Look no further, here we will be covering all things liposuction safety, including side effects, risks and compatibility with pregnancy.

 As with any aesthetic procedure, there is a range of liposuction techniques that can be used to achieve specific, individualised results.
 This is important because safety statistics and information on side effects will vary depending on the technique used.
-You can read more about the different types of liposuction here.

 Generally, liposuction is considered to be safe, with major complications occurring in less than 1% of cases.
 However, the experience of the surgeon and the quality of the hospital facilities and aftercare service are critical factors influencing safety.
 Our surgeons have extensive experience and have undergone the highest-quality training, and this is reflected in the investment that clients make with The Harley Medical Group.